freznicek/awk-crashcourse/README.md

 ### AWK programs extension is `*.awk`

+General rule of thumb is to create AWK program as a `*.awk` file if equivalent one-liner is not well readable.

 ### Code quality
  * comment properly
  * indent similarly as in c/c++ programmimng language